 ) The KTM proved the clear winner in the power contest.
 Although it has a 500 rpm shorter rev ceiling (9900 rpm), the Duke’s 65-degree LC8 Twin belts out more torque and horsepower than the Monster, everywhere.
 (Center

 ) During the braking test, it’s clear that KTM has some work to do in the electronics department with it recording a 16.4 foot longer stopping distance with ABS-enabled.
-(Below
+(Bottom

 ) The Duke offers three different engine power maps (Rain, Street, and Sport) that can be selected to reign in those ponies and make for a less intimidating ride.

 The KTM feels light between the rider’s legs, so it was a surprise to discover it weighs in a few pounds heavier than the Ducati at 438 pounds.
 Dip the KTM into turns and it responds immediately, feeling more nimble than the Ducati – a great compliment to the Duke rather than a dig on the superb-handling Monster.
 Despite having a 1.2 inch shorter wheelbase, the Duke remains stable at speed during fast-paced rides on the canyon or track.